Jack Carroll (comedian): Other work

-After the Britain's Got Talent final, Carroll signed a deal with Simon Cowell's company Syco to write an autobiography.
+Following the Britain's Got Talent final, Carroll signed a deal with Simon Cowell's company Syco to write an autobiography.

 Carroll has appeared on the CBBC shows The Dog Ate My Homework and Sam & Mark's Big Friday Wind-Up.
 In 2015, he made guest appearances in Sunday Night at the Palladium and Jason Manford's It's a Funny Old Week.
-In 2016, Carroll performed a "sit-down" routine on the BBC Two series Live at the Apollo.
+In 2016, Carroll performed on the BBC Two series Live at the Apollo.
 In 2017, Carroll appeared on the BBC Radio 4 topical comedy show, The Now Show.

 In September 2016, Carroll performed at the Keep Corbyn rally in Brighton in support of Jeremy Corbyn's campaign in the Labour Party leadership election.

+In 2025, Jack was a mystery guest on the Inside no. 9/Stage Fright tour.

 Personal life

-Carroll was born 11 weeks prematurely and he developed cerebral palsy.
+Carroll was born 11 weeks prematurely and he has cerebral palsy.
 In 2012, he won a Pride of Britain Award in the "Teenager of Courage" category.

-Carroll lives in Hipperholme, West Yorkshire, with his parents.
-He is a Leeds United F.C fan and on 31 August 2013, he performed at Elland Road at the launch of the club's Families United initiative.
+Carroll lives in West Yorkshire, He is a Leeds United F.C fan and on 31 August 2013, he performed at Elland Road at the launch of the club's Families United initiative.